onivim/oni2/docs/docs/using-onivim/snippets.md

 ![snippet-user-config](https://user-images.githubusercontent.com/13532591/109041574-082f2480-7684-11eb-9ee4-bc7bcbc89a2c.gif)

-Snippets can be customized globally or per-filetype - these are stored in the user `snippets` folder:
+Snippets may be customized globally or per-filetype - these are stored in the user `snippets` folder:
-- If the filetype ends in `.json`, the filename is the relevant filetype - for example, `bat.json` provides snippets for .bat files.
+- If the snippet file ends with extension `.json`, the filename is the relevant filetype - for example, `bat.json` provides snippets for the `bat` filetype.
-- If the filetype ends in `.code-snippets`, the snippets file applies globally.
+- If the snippet file ends with extension `.code-snippets`, the snippets file applies globally, to all filetypes.

 To configure your snippets:
 - Open the command palette (<kbd>Control</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> / <kbd>Command</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd>)